huridocs/uwazi/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tested in a browser other than chrome
 - [ ] Code review ?

-Remember to check that deployment passes.
+NOTE: Make sure the build passes.